 Configuring this should be pretty useful in cases where you need different user groups see similar pools of data in different ways.
 In the example below, there are two versions of an employee sheet, one copy seen from the HR department's perspective, and the other copy edited for the IT department.

-If you would like to add a new field or subtable to the design in multiple versions of a sheet, this new field or subtable will need to exist on any copy of this sheet first.
-Navigate to the version of the sheet you'd like to add the field or subtable that already exists for another version.
+If you need to manually add a new field or subtable to the design in multiple versions of a sheet, this new field or subtable will need to exist on any copy of this sheet first.
+Next, you'll need to navigate to the version of the sheet you'd like to add the field or subtable that already exists for another version.
 Click on the Form Tools menu in the Design Mode to view all the existing links under the "Multiple Versions" title.
-You'll see the all other versions of this sheet.
-You can add available fields or subtables by clicking on the sheet name where your fields or subtable exists.
+You'll see the all other versions of this sheet where you can then add available fields or subtables by clicking on the sheet name where your fields or subtable exists.
 A pop-up will appear that show available linked fields and subtables.